jtstats/data_wrangling_i/Data_Import.md

 \*\*Question: What mistakes?????
 What are tibbles?

+Tibbles are just like dataframes, but slightly different.
+They keep you from printing everything by accident.
+They make you type complete variable names.

 # Importing using File\>Import

 You can open many data files using RStudio’s drop-down menus.